jearle/resume/Resume.md

 _Software engineer with experience building full stack web applications and native mobile applications with a specialization in service-oriented architectures._

-Skills: Node.js, Express, Angular, JavaScript, Objective-C, CSS, HTML, SQL, NoSQL, Git, Bash
+Skills: Node.js, Express, Angular, JavaScript, Objective-C, Go, C, PHP, Gulp, Browerify, CSS, HTML, SQL, NoSQL, Git, Bash

 ## Work History

+### People Tools (07/2014 - Present)

+#### Consultant (Development/Project Management/Dev Ops)

+__JavaScript, PHP, AngularJS, Node.js, Mocha, Chai, Live-Reload, Gulp, Browserify, Stylus, Jade, WordPress, Bootstrap__

++ Building a web site with traditional pages, but the content is pulled from a JSON feed, dynamically updating the URL and page.

+### High5Games (03/2014 - Present)

+#### Consultant (Development)

+__JavaScript, PHP, AngularJS, Node.js, Mocha, Chai, Live-Reload, Gulp, Gulp, Browserify, Stylus, Jade, WordPress, Bootstrap__

++ Building a structured API for filtering, sorting, and searching their game data.

++ Built a dynamic API driven web UI for filtering, sorting and searching their game data.
+The state of the application is persisted within the URL, for easy sharing of search results.

++ Built a framework for serving up ads on their casino pages.

 ### Shopbeam (03/2013 - 03/2014)